androidovshchik/DoSmthGreat/AimGenerator/README.md

 Your are done!
 Copy this folder to device on home dir and install it's apk

-*Note!* the package name depends on folder name.
-So if there will be later a new version of apk then it's easy to update an existing app without deletion of data
+*Note!* **package name and signature** depend on folder name.
+So it must be permanent.
+As a bonus if there will be later a new version of apk then it's easy to update an existing app without deletion of data

 [1]: https://github.com/androidovshchik/DoSmthGreat/archive/master.zip